Diodorus scytobrachion: Limb bones

 The single known femur assigned to Diodorus measures 92 mm in length.
 The head of the femur is triangular when seen from above, with a rather straight front edge as in Sacisaurus and Silesaurus, instead of rounded like in most other archosaurs.
 As in other silesaurids, but unlike all other archosaurs, there is a distinct notch below the femur's head.
 A straight groove runs across the upper surface of the femur's head.
 The anterior trochanter is small and projects upwards, and there is a distinct, blade-shaped dorsolateral trochanter next to it.
-A "finger-shaped" anterior trochanter, the lack of a trochanteric shelf, and a blade-like dorsolateral trochanter is also seen in Sacisaurus and Silesaurus.
+A "finger-shaped" anterior trochanter, the lack of a trochanteric shelf, and a blade-like dorsolateral trochanter are also seen in Sacisaurus and Silesaurus.
 The fourth trochanter of Diodorus is in a position similar to Silesaurus and further up the femur than in Sacisaurus, though less developed than in either, is crescent-shaped, and has a sharp rim.

 The lower end of the femur is only slightly more expanded than the rest of the shaft, and the lower surface has a rounded depression.
-The crista tibiofibularis and the medial and lateral condyles are rounded on their backsides, and the side of the lateral condyle is rounded like in other dinosauriforms.
-The ridges that extend upwards from the crista tibiofibularis and the medial condyle extend for more than 1/4 of the femur's shaft, like in Sacisaurus, Silesaurus, and Asilisaurus.
-The metatarsal is elongated and as in Silesaurus and has a robust rim for attachment of extensor muscles.
+The crista tibiofibularis (a crest on the femur) and the medial and lateral condyles (rounded parts of the lower end of the femur) are rounded on their backsides, and the side of the lateral condyle is rounded like in other dinosauriforms.
+The ridges that extend upwards from the crista tibiofibularis and the medial condyle extend for more than one quarter of the femur's shaft, like in Sacisaurus, Silesaurus, and Asilisaurus.
+The only known metatarsal is elongated as in Silesaurus and has a robust rim for attachment of extensor muscles.
 It is unclear which digit it belonged to, but it was possibly the third, based on its rectangular profile when viewed from the lower end, and its symmetry from side to side.